Changing Englishes: An Online Course for Teachers

 ● …and to all our MA Applied Linguistics students who have used this course as part of their Master’s programme

-We are particularly grateful to the following teachers who gave us helpful feedback on the piloting of v.02:
+Thanks to the teachers who gave us helpful feedback

 ● Cristiana Ziraldo